daviddelusenet/react-workshop/README.md

 React is component based and uses the [JSX](https://jsx.github.io/) language to define these components.
 Also it uses ES6 which you need to compile back to ES5 when you want to use your code in a production environment.

+All in all, React is **really powerfull** library.

+## React advantages

 React has a lot of advantages but also some disadvantages.
-Let’s go through some of the advantages first.
+Let's go through some of the advantages first.

 **React makes it easy to reuse code**